Forming an LLC Is Easy

 When you fill out your LLC registration forms, you'll need to list your registered agent in most states.

-A registered agent is responsible for receiving important legal documents on behalf of an LLC.
+A registered agent is responsible for receiving important legal documents on behalf of a limited liability company.
 A registered agent’s most important job is to accept service of process (legal summons).

 - is 18 years or older